 An HR Data Warehouse Can Unlock the Promise of Payroll Analytics

 First, hidden intelligence needs to be extracted from each source.
-Then it needs to be cleansed and aggregated before consolidation.
+Then it needs to be cleaned and aggregated before consolidation.
 As a result, data that can be queried is often outdated by the time it ends up in any centralized reporting system.

 There are a few ways around this problem.